jtaylor100/jtaylor100.github.io/values.markdown

 than others.
 These are all things that could be used to direct my everyday actions.
 They have a great deal of overlap, but I think this is inevitable.
 So in following Franklin's example, here are a list of my personal virtues.[^friends]

+Accepting
+: Wanting to receive others as they are, without prejudice.

 Adventurous
 : Willing to take risk, sensibly.